George Diehl Homestead

-The George Diehl Homestead is an historic, American home that is located in Cherryhill Township, Indiana County, Pennsylvania.
+The George Diehl Homestead is an historic home that is located in Cherryhill Township, Indiana County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1987.

 History and architectural features

 Built circa 1840, this historic structure is a 2 1/2-story, rectangular, hewn-log building with a gable roof.
 It measures eighteen feet, six inches wide and twenty-eight feet, four inches long, and features mortise and tenon jointing, also known as corner-post construction, for the log structure.
 A fourteen-foot by twenty-eight-foot, four-inch, shed-roofed addition was built circa 1850.

-It was added to the National Register of Historic Places in 1987.